deserie-dev/Kubernetes-Observability-Labs/README.md

 <details>
 <summary><b>K8s Logging Using a Logging Agent and the Sidecar Pattern</b></summary><p>

-### Used the sidecar multi-container Pod pattern to stream Pod logs to S3 using Fluentd.
+### Use the sidecar multi-container Pod pattern to stream Pod logs to S3 using Fluentd.

-Kubernetes has basic support for container logging built-in.
-Kubernetes will capture anything written to standard output and standard error as a log message.
-For logs that are not written to standard output, More effort is required.
-You can always copy log files in containers outside of the container or issue commands by running a shell in the container to retrieve the logs you need.
+---

 1. Create a Namespace for the resources you'll create in this lab step and change your default kubectl context to use the Namespace: